 January sucks for many, many reasons.
 Back to work blues, post Christmas blues, and, last but not least, crippling-financial-black-hole-terror blues.
-I’ve got them all my friends, and I’m determined to just put my head down and get through it, although I've found a few ways to make it a little easier.
+You probably have one, if not all of them right now.
+Sometimes you just need to put your head down and get through it, although there found a few ways to make it a little easier.

-There’re a few different saving and financial techniques I’ve decided to engage, in order to survive the (arguably) toughest month of the year.
+There’re a few different saving and financial techniques you can engage in order to survive the (arguably) toughest month of the year.

 We wrote a post in December about how to make your budget for the new year.
 If you hit the ground running this year with a good grasp of your financial situation there will hopefully be fewer overdraft fees, and more savings, in the coming months.

 Basically the golden rule from this point on: Don’t spend more than you earn.